- Murrieta Valley Unified School District

 The flag of the United States and the flag of California shall be displayed during school days at the entrance or on the grounds of every school.
 At all times, the national flag shall be placed in the position of first honor.
 (Government Code 431, 436; 36 U.S.C.
 174) Note: District schools display all-weather flags which permit them to be displayed during inclement weather.

-When the United States flag is displayed with the flags of states of the union or municipalities, the federal flag, which represents all states, should be flown above and at the center of the other flags.
+When the United States flag is displayed with the flags of the states of the union or municipalities, the federal flag, which represents all states, should be flown above and at the center of the other flags.
 4 U.S.C. § 7(e).
 No other flag should be placed above it.
 The flag of the United States is always the first flag raised and the last to be lowered.

 FLAG AT HALF-STAFF